-- the Greenbelt Plan, the policies of the Greenbelt Plan, or the more restrictive policies shall prevail. - b) No new lands shall be designated Estate Residential. - c) Any new development on existing, vacant land designated Estate Residential Development shall be compatible with the scale and design of existing dwelling units in the vicinity. - d) Infill development is permitted in the Estate Residential Designation provided the following are met: - Receipt of a Certificate of Approval for the sewage disposal system from the Town, including demonstration that provision of on-site services does not adversely affect the existing water supply for other homes in the development; - ii.
+- e) Infill development is permitted in the Estate Residential Designation provided the following are met: - Receipt of a Certificate of Approval for the sewage disposal system from the Town, including demonstration that provision of on-site services does not adversely affect the existing water supply for other homes in the development; - ii.
 The development is located on an existing local road; - iii.
 The development is located between two other existing lots of record within the Estate Residential Designation; - iv.
 Compliance with Minimum Distance Separation requirements; - v.
 Submission of a detailed Hydrogeological Report to the satisfaction of the Region of York and the Ministry of the Environment indicating that development will not result in interference to the ground water table, neighbouring wells or surface waters; and, - vi.
-Submission of any other reports/studies required by the Region of York. - e) This Plan recognizes the existing development rights and process requirements established for the Estate Residential Designation located at 18899 2nd Concession Road.
+Submission of any other reports/studies required by the Region of York.

-4.2.6 Institutional Designation
+4.2.5 Institutional Designation

-a) Institutional uses can be either owned and operated by a public body such as the Town or Region of York, or may be intended for a quasi-public use such as places of worship and community halls.
+- a) Institutional uses can be either owned and operated by a public body such as the Town or Region of York, or may be intended for a quasi-public use such as places of worship and community halls.
 The intent of this Section is to outline the appropriate location and development standards for these uses and ensure that adequate lands are available for institutional uses to meet the needs of the Town's residents and work force.
-It is the intent of the Institutional Designation to:
+It is the intent of the Institutional Designation to: - i.

-- i.
 Provide a range and variety of recreational, cultural, educational, and community facilities and activities; - ii.
 Minimize barriers to participation as they relate to age, gender, income, culture, transportation or physical ability; - iii.
 Foster a unique sense of civic pride and local identity that reflects and builds upon the Town's cultural diversity and unique amenities; - iv.
-Encourage the integration of arts, cultural and recreational facilities with local businesses, health and social services, schools, parks and civic buildings; - v.
+Encourage the integration of arts, cultural and recreational facilities with local

+- businesses, health and social services, schools, parks and civic buildings; - v.
 Encourage and support partnerships with all the providers of institutional and cultural services, including both public and non-profit agencies; - vi.
 Ensure adequate library services are provided to Town residents; and, - vii.
 Provide indoor and outdoor recreational facilities and programs to meet the needs of all residents to ensure physical, creative, social and intellectual opportunities in accordance with the Town's Parks, Recreation and Culture Strategic Master Plan.

 - a) Lands designated Institutional may be zoned to permit uses including, but not be limited to:

 - i.
 Public administration facilities;

 - iii.
 Health care facilities;

 - iv.
 Recreation facilities;

 - v.
 Cultural and religious activities;

 - vi.
 Private schools, day nurseries, day cares;

 - vii.
 Institutional forms of Special Needs Housing;

 - viii.
 Places of worship;

 - ix.
 Funeral homes;

 - x.
 Transit stations; and,

 - xi.
-A combination of any or all of these uses. - b) The list of permitted/prohibited uses may be further refined through the Zoning Bylaw to ensure that new development is appropriate in the context of the adjacent and surrounding community.
+A combination of any or all of these uses.

+- b) The list of permitted/prohibited uses may be further refined through the Zoning Bylaw to ensure that new development is appropriate in the context of the adjacent and surrounding community.